Alburtis, Pennsylvania: History

-The Borough of Alburtis was incorporated on May 9, 1913 by the merger of two villages, Alburtis and Lock Ridge, both of which were settled in the mid-1800s.
+Alburtis was incorporated on May 9, 1913, by the merger of two villages, Alburtis and Lock Ridge, both of which were settled in the mid-1800s.
 Alburtis was named for Edward K. Alburtis, a civil engineer involved in the construction of the East Pennsylvania Branch of the Philadelphia and Reading Railway.
-When a railroad station was established in the village in 1859, the railroad's board of directors named it in his honor.
+When a railroad station was established in the village in 1859, the railroad's board of directors named the town in his honor.

-A tract adjacent to Alburtis was purchased by the Lockridge Iron Company for the construction of iron furnaces in the late 1860s.
-This area, which grew into a separate village, became known as Lock Ridge Park.
-The Thomas Iron Company and George F. Schlicher Hotel, both in Alburtis, are listed on the National Register of Historic Places.
+A tract adjacent to Alburtis was purchased by the Lockridge Iron Company for the construction of blast furnaces in the late 1860s.
+This area, which grew into a separate village, is known as Lock Ridge Park.

+The Thomas Iron Company and George F. Schlicher Hotel, both in Alburtis, have been named to the National Register of Historic Places in recognition of their historical significance to the nation.